 Conway Air Purifier / HEPA Filter (2020) Was a lifesaver during the summer time fires summer of 2020.
 Took air quality from over 200 down to 25 in our study.

 Dyson V10 Cordless Vacuum (2019) Expensive.
-There are cheaper options but works very well with no trouble.
+There are cheaper options but works very well but the battery life is slowly dropping.

 Breville BOV800XL Smart Oven (2020) is used for nearly all our baking, broiling and toasting needs.
 We have a full size, built in oven, but this unit heats up more quickly, seems to heat more evenly, and is the perfect size for almost everything we make.